 By Mike Mbonye

-Mr Adetola Olubajo, President of the union, mentioned that the nationwide secretariat had been knowledgeable in regards to the incident at Rustenburg.
+Mr Adetola Olubajo, the President of the Nigerian Union in South Africa, stated that the nationwide secretariat had been knowledgeable concerning the incident.